 Musical Knowledge & Understanding: The ability to recall and understand musical notation and develop an understanding of how musical elements are used to different effect.

-ARE Year 7 Students are able to identify elements of the music they hear and identify how to read notated music:
+Students are able to identify elements of the music they hear and identify how to read notated music:

 - Identify and describe different musical elements

 - Recognise and correctly identify a range of different instrumental sounds